CST BLOG: Lab Expectations

 All Posts

-The Innate Immune System
+How the Innate Immune System Responds to Infection

-One of the first steps that certain immune cells take at the site of an infection is to secrete cytokines into the extra-cellular fluid.
+One of the first steps that certain immune cells take at the site of an infection is to secrete cytokines into the extracellular fluid.
 These cytokines, such as interleukins (IL) or tumor necrosis factors (TNFs), are chemicals that attract fellow white blood cells to the site of an infiltration.
 Responding immune cells can also release other chemicals that initiate an inflammatory response.
-These signals lead to vasodilation which allows more blood to flow through the affected area and boosts recruitment of immune cells to aid in the clearing of pathogens.
+These signals lead to vasodilation, which allows more blood to flow through the affected area and boosts the recruitment of immune cells to aid in the clearing of pathogens.

 Cells of the Innate Immune System